-- a.
-New College Durham Higher Education Certificate of Achievement (NCDHECA) - b.
-Certificate of Higher Education (CertHE) - c.
-Foundation Degree Arts (FdA) - d.
-Foundation Degree Education (FdEd) - e.
-Foundation Degree Engineering (FdEng) - f.
-Foundation Degree Science (FdSc) - A4.4 The College defines the awards by reference to the credits achieved and the level at which they have been achieved. - a.
-A student who commenced their studies after 25 July 2017, will be eligible to receive a Certificate of Higher Education, having successfully completed 120 credits at Level 4. - b.
-A student who commenced their studies prior to 25 July 2017 will be eligible to receive a New College Durham Higher Education Certificate of Achievement having successfully completed 120 credits at Level 4. - c.
-A student will be eligible to receive a Foundation Degree having successfully completed 120 credits at Level 4, and 120 credits at Level 5. - A4.5 A title must be given to each approved programme leading to the award of foundation degree.
+- A4.5 A title must be given to each approved programme leading to the award of foundation degree.
 The title must be that approved in accordance with the College's validation process and may not be changed without formal approval by the College.
 The title must be simple and accurate. - A4.6 The title should accord, as a description of programme content, with the normal expectations of higher education bodies, relevant professional bodies, students and employers about the level of knowledge and skills to be expected from a person holding such a qualification. - A4.7 The College's recommended practice for the allocation of programme titles is that normally single subject titles should be used.
-However it is permissible to have a title that connects two discipline subject areas together using 'and' or 'with'.
+However, it is permissible to have a title that connects two discipline subject areas together using 'and' or 'with'.
 Titles should be such that each separate award is clearly distinguishable from other validated awards of the College.
 Each cognate subject identified in an award title is clearly identifiable within an award structure.
 (Refer Sections B3.6 and B3.7) - A4.8 The Principal is responsible for final approval of all new title awards of the College, validated under these Regulations and reporting through the appropriate structure.

-- A4.9 An award will be subject to periodic review one year before its re-validation date. - A4.10 Extensions to this period of approval will only be considered with a strong rationale and must be approved in accordance with the published procedure. - A4.11 Delivery of a new award may commence only when all conditions have been met to the satisfaction of the Chair of the Validation Panel and the programme has been formally approved by the Principal as a validated award.
+- A4.9 An award will be subject to periodic review one year before its revalidation date. - A4.10 Extensions to this period of approval will only be considered with a strong rationale and must be approved in accordance with the published procedure. - A4.11 Delivery of a new award may commence only when all conditions have been met to the satisfaction of the Chair of the Validation Panel and the programme has been formally approved by the Principal as a validated award.
 Until formal confirmation has been granted a proposed new programme may only be promoted by the College with the words "This programme is pending subject to New College Durham Validation" immediately following the title of the proposed award wherever and whenever details of the proposed programme are published. - A4.12 Any change to an award title must be made in accordance with the published procedure.
 The proposed alternative title must be supported by a rationale that explains why the new title is considered necessary and appropriate to the award. - A4.13 Information detailing the approved structure, and supplementary modifications to that structure, are required to be held by the College in perpetuity.